School Clubs

 Mrs Rixon is running choir this half term for any children who have an interest in singing this half term.
 This will be once a week at lunchtimes.
 See Mrs Rixon for more details.

 Mrs Bone is running Xmas choir for KS2 children this half term.
 The children will be singing some traditional hymns and songs and learning some new material.
-We will be singing at the church, Parklife and visiting Jack Simpson Residential Care Home to perform to our local community.
+We will be singing at the church and visiting Jack Simpson Residential Care Home to perform to our local community.

-In the summer term, Mrs Sowden runs the orchestra.
+In the summer term, parent vounteers run the orchestra.
 You may have seen their performance last year, which was fantastic!
 If your child plays an instrument, they are welcome to join the fun!

 If your child is a keen gardener, they should join gardening club with Mrs Baker.
 Mrs Baker runs lunchtime sessions for KS2 pupils.
 Last year, you may have seen the farmers' market at the pergola.
 This was all thanks to the hard work of our gardeners.